decarlof/project/doc/source/devguide.rst

 =================

-Once you feel that the functionality you added would benefit the community, then you should consider contributing back to the waveTPy project.
-For this, go to your online GitHub repository of the project and click on the *green* button to compare, review and create a pull request.
+Once you feel that the functionality you added would benefit the community, then you should consider contributing back to the project.
+For this, go to your online GitHub repository of the project and click on the *compare* button to compare, review and create a pull request.

 .. image:: img/create-revision.png

-After clicking on this button, you are presented with a review page where you can get a high-level overview of what exactly has changed between your forked branch and the original docPy repository.
+After clicking on this button, you are presented with a review page where you can get a high-level overview of what exactly has changed between your forked branch and the original project repository.
 When you're ready to submit your pull request, click **Create pull request**: